-- Dusually OTB applications folder points to /usr/lib/otb/applications and OTB command line tools folder is /usr/bin. - If you use the OSGeo4W installer, then install otb-bin package and enter C:\OSGeo4W\apps\orfeotoolbox\applications as OTB applications folder and C:\OSGeo4W\bin as OTB command line tools folder.
+- (1) Usually OTB applications folder points to /usr/lib/otb/applications and OTB command line tools folder is /usr/bin. - Find the the OSGeo4W installer, then install otb-bin package and enter C:\OSGeo4W\apps\orfeotoolbox\applications as OTB applications folder and C:\OSGeo4W\bin as OTB command line tools folder.
 These values should be configured by default, but if you have a different OTB installation, configure them to the corresponding values in your system.